aaronjghong/CHIP-8/README.md

 -   "Hardware"
 -   Programming Opcode Functions
+-   Fixing Opcode bugs (MOST)
+-   Basic SDL implementation

 ## What's left to be done:

--   Integrating CPU with SDL
+-   Better Drawing & update rate
+-   Sound
--   Testing
+-   Fixing OPC_8XYE

 ## If you would like to make a CHIP-8 emulator too, I'd highly recommend the following resources: